IIIF/cookbook-recipes/recipe/0195-geolocate-manifest-to-polygon/index.md

 ---
-title: Geolocated Manifest
+title: Geolocate Manifest to a Polygon
-id: 182
+id: 195
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Geolocate a Manifest"
+summary: "Geolocate a Manifest to a Polygonal area on Earth."
 ---

 ### Use Case
 There is a photo taken from an event being encoded as a IIIF Presentation API 3.0 Manifest.
-The Manifest needs to be geolocated to the event's main building using coordinates.
+The Manifest needs to be geolocated to the city in which the event is taking place since the exact coordinates are not known.

 ### Implementation Notes
 * This Manifest extends the Manifest used in the [rights](https://github.com/IIIF/cookbook-recipes/issues/8) recipe.
 If you have any questions about the Manifest, visit that recipe to learn more.